MalcDiggs/work-day-scheduler/README.md

 # Work-Day-Scheduler

-Description of the project
+## Description
-This project is a simple work day scheduler application that allows the user to save events for each hour of the day.
+Simple calendar application used to save events for each hour of the day.

 ## Screenshot